Bixal/uswds-design-tokens-guide/language-pages/typesetting.md

 ## Specifying font sizes

 - USWDS includes [theme tokens](https://designsystem.digital.gov/design-tokens/typesetting/font-size/#theme-tokens) for font sizes that use semantic, "t-shirt size" names: `sm`, `md`, `lg`, etc.
-- There are 9 sizes available in the default token set, ranging from 3xs to 3xl.
+- There are 9 sizes available in the default theme token set, ranging from 3xs to 3xl.
 - Unless you need more than 9 unique sizes in your project, consider specifying your sizes using these theme tokens.
-You can redefine what those default sizes using the [system token](https://designsystem.digital.gov/design-tokens/typesetting/font-size/#system-tokens) references (or defining your own custom sizes if you prefer).
+You can redefine the default sizes using the [system token](https://designsystem.digital.gov/design-tokens/typesetting/font-size/#system-tokens) references (or defining your own custom sizes if you prefer).

 ## Specifying line height

 - USWDS includes 6 [line height tokens](https://designsystem.digital.gov/design-tokens/typesetting/line-height/).
 - Consider limiting the number of line heights you use and redefine these tokens as needed.
 That way `line-height-3` means the same thing throughout your design and the vertical rhythm of your content will feel more cohesive.
-- Line height may be affected by component-specific styles, so if you're not seeing the expected results, it may be because of some embedded CSS rules that are taking precedence over what you intended for a particular element.

 ## Using the Prose component